 - The pipes are leaking.
 Leaking pipes can be quite obvious in some situations but completely hidden in others.
-Look for stains in the ceiling or walls.
+Look for stains on the ceiling or walls.
 Look for signs of mold or mildew.
 If your home has multiple or recurring leaks, it may be time to repipe.

 - The watercolor is rusty or cloudy.
 As galvanized pipe begins to corrode, it will start letting rust particles out into the water, discoloring it.
 If your water is discolored, call a plumber for an immediate inspection.

 - The visible pipes show signs of corrosion.
 Galvanized steel can corrode from the inside out as well as the outside in.
 If you have pipes under your sinks that are showing signs of corrosion, they need to be replaced to prevent leaks.

 What to Expect When You Replace Your Home’s Plumbing

 One of the biggest concerns homeowners have with replacing the plumbing in their home is the potential damage done to the rest of the house.
 The good news is that an experienced plumbing company can replace your home’s plumbing with minimal disturbance to most of your home.